botpress/botpress-examples/motivation-bot/README.md

 # Tutorial

 This tutorial will show you how easy it is to build a motivation bot using Botpress and Messenger.
 For this purpose, we will build a bot from scratch and we will end up with a little motivation bot in about 30 minutes.
-If you have any problems, do not hesitate to talk to us on our [Public Chatroom](https://gitter.im/botpress/core), it will be a pleasure for us to answer your requests.
+If you have any problem, do not hesitate to talk to us on our [Public Chatroom](https://gitter.im/botpress/core), it will be a pleasure for us to answer your requests.

 If you don't want to follow up our step-by-step guide, you can clone this repository and just try it by linking it to a Facebook Page (Step #6).
 If you clone the repository, don't forget to run `npm install` in your cloned repository.